joshbegley/nyt-latest/README.md

 https://www.nytimes.com/2026/09/04/nyregion/adolescent-trans-care-mount-sinai-trump.html

 **Hope Fading for Survivors 9 Days After Devastating Flood in Nepal**\
-`Manjita Payari’s uncle and cousin were in Timure when the village near the Nepal-China border was inundated with a wall of mud.
+`Manjita Pariyar’s uncle and cousin were in Timure when the village near the Nepal-China border was inundated with a wall of mud.
 After days of searching, many families like hers have begun performing symbolic cremations for lost family members.`\
 https://www.nytimes.com/video/world/asia/100000011131744/nepal-flood-rescue-missing-people.html

 **Ambassador Who Removed Kehinde Wiley Work Described It as a Lesbian Picnic**\